webexpoprague/content/output/sessions-data.md

 ## Session Presenter Bio

 Adéla is a marketing leader at uLékaře.cz.
 She is passionate about exploring new formats and crafting engaging content for websites, social media, and digital channels.
-Starting as a Content Specialist, she has progressed to Head of Marketing, creating content strategies, traffic-boosting campaigns, editorial calendars, and leading a collaborative team.
+She started out as a content specialist and has progressed to the Head of Marketing.
+In this position, she develops content strategies and traffic-boosting campaigns, creates editorial calendars, and leads a collaborative team.

 ## Session Details

 ### Date

+May 28, 2025 3:00 pm

 ### Duration